ValentinosTeam/VClans/docs/features.md

     - `/clan help`: displays a list of all available subcommands and their usage.
     - `/clan create <id>`: creates a new clan with the given id.
 The id has to be unique and has many restrictions such as no spaces, no special characters, and a maximum length of 16 characters.
+    - `/clan chat`: toggles the clan chat on or off.
+When the clan chat is enabled, all messages sent in the chat will be sent to the clan chat instead of the global chat and be seen only by clan members.
     - `/clan disband`: disbands the clan, removing all members and chunks.
 Only the owner can disband the clan.
     - `/clan rename <name>`: renames the clan to the given name.
 The name has a configurable maximum length of characters